yao-creative/trinomial_basic/README.md

 =======
 # MAA107 project trinomial basic model simulation by Yi Yao Tan, Ecole Polytechnique BX23
 ## Desciption
-Self-guided research project for the class mathematical modeling in the Bachelor Program.
+Self-guided research project for the first-year class mathematical modeling in the Bachelor Program.
 ### trinomial.py
 One step derivation based on the probabilities and then plotted on matplotlib.
 Derivation is based on paper attached.